 Why are the Bruins called the Bruins?

-In the Bruins title, franchise owner Charles Adams looked at what he wanted to associate its members with reliability, power, and strength.
-This is the image of a brown bear, taken from a medieval fairy tale, where the animal demonstrates its wild nature, agility, and speed.
-Therefore, their mascot is Blades the Bruin.
+The Boston Bruins got their name from the team’s first owner, Charles Adams.
+He wanted the team to be associated with qualities like reliability, power, and strength.
+He chose the image of a brown bear, inspired by a medieval fairy tale where the animal shows its wild nature, agility, and speed.